asgaines/ComputerGraphics/projects/final/README.md

 - Triggered alarm causes flashing light and cave to collapse, requiring a dash to the cave entrance to survive
 - Entire cave rumbles when near total collapse

+Cheats:
+- Run program with additional command to activate cheats:
+- `./final godMode` grants you the ability to fly and walk through walls.
+You can see the key and treasure easily from here!
+- `./final escapeMode` will place you at treasure chest with alarm started and you will have to escape!

 Key bindings
   mouse click          Interact with select objects